vhartikainen/protecting-workloads-workshop/docs/inspector-sm/build.md

-# Automating Assessment and Remediation Using Amazon Inspector and AWS Systems Manager - Build Phase
+# Protecting Your Workloads - Build Phase

 Click [here](./assess.md) to proceed to the Assess Phase.